sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 Fire Insights Deployment on ECS Fargate
 =======================================

-Below are the steps to configure the task, service, application load balancer and tasks group to run fire insights on ECS Fargate.
+Follow the below steps to configure the task, service, application load balancer and task groups to run Fire Insights on ECS Fargate.

 Pre-requisite
 --------

-Need to have an AWS account with required access to resources.
+You need to have an AWS account with required access to the resources.

 ECS CLuster
 ----------

-Create the ecs cluster wih VPC and security group.(Also existing ecs cluster can be used).
+Create the ECS cluster wih VPC and security group.(Any pre-existing ECS cluster can also be used for this purpose).

 .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-cluster.png
    :alt: aws